-The Valley of the Waters walking track is an exciting hike in the Wentworth Falls area of the Blue Mountains that follows a creek into the valley.
+The Valley of the Waters Track is a rewarding hike in the Wentworth Falls area of the Blue Mountains, following a creek as it winds down into the valley.

-This rather steep track is an absolute treat, taking in several beautiful waterfalls and cascades, including Empress Falls, Sylvia Falls, and Lodore Falls.
+This steep track is a real treat, passing several beautiful waterfalls and cascades, including Empress Falls, Sylvia Falls, and Lodore Falls.

 Valley of the Waters Track | |